 It's time to play the music It's time to light the lights It's time to meet the Muppets on the Muppet Show tonight

-It’s time to raise the curtain on the Muppet Show tonight
+It's time to put on makeup It's time to dress up right It's time to raise the curtain on the Muppet Show tonight

 Some of the most identifiable characters in contemporary culture are The Muppets.
 With a nearly 60-year history in television, film, stage, and merchandising, the Muppets have achieved iconic status worldwide.
 The creation of these wide-eyed, large-mouthed, felt-covered puppets can be attributed to one man, Jim Henson.
 No wonder Henson was inducted into the Toy Industry Hall of Fame which, in 2015, joins the National Toy Hall of Fame at The Strong.